lillianpetersen/lillianpetersen.github.io/index.md

 ---
 ##### Welcome!

+Thanks for visiting my website!
-I am currently a student at Los Alamos High School.
-I have competed in science fairs and other competitions for the past three years.
+I am currently a student at Los Alamos High School, and have competed in science fairs and other competitions for the past three years.
 Last year, I placed third at the Intel International Science and Engineering Fair.
-To see more about my projects, check out my other pages.
+I love analyzing big datasets and answering big questions about climate, society, and their interactions.
+To see more about my projects, check out my other pages!